bg-image

 Resource Management and Continual Improvement

-Integrating Resource Management into your system will allow you to achieve the benefits that are present when you analyze data from the QMS.
-The QMS is designed to use the data collected to make changes aimed at improving individual processes and, as a result, improving the overall effectiveness of your system.
-The best improvements can only occur if you align the QMS goals with the assigning of those resources that will make them happen.
+Integrating Resource Management into your system will allow you to achieve the benefits of a QMS more effectively.
+The QMS uses the collected data to make changes and improve individual processes within the quality scope.
+This, as a result, improves the overall effectiveness of your system.

 You may also like...